jalius/become-a-pro/README.md

 ```bash
 cmake --version
 ```
-if your cmake is version 3 or higher you can skip the next step:
+if your cmake is version 3 or higher you can skip this step:

 ```bash